thenitro/Dynamic-Texture-Atlas-Generator/README.md

 Export the swf.

 You can also drag all the MovieClips inside another Clip and assign a class to it if you prefer not to load an external swf.
+Dynamically creating the MovieClip container and every one of its children is also possible.

 #### TextureAtlas conversion ####
 Load the sprite sheet swf or create an instance of it as a MovieClip Use the DynamicAtlas.fromMovieClipContainer() static method to convert your flash.display.MovieClip to a starling.textures.TextureAtlas.
 (don't forget to destroy your now useless MovieClip)

+### Steps for making your own Dynamic Bitmap Font ###
+You can use an embedded font and call the DynamicAtlas.bitmapFontFromString method, passing the chars to be rasterized as well as your font.
+Also, you can create a TextField, assign filters, color transforms and setting the chars to be rasterized into its text and then call the DynamicAtlas.bitmapFontFromTextField function.
+The selected font will be dynamically converted to a Starling Bitmap Font.

 ### Using the sample included in the package ###
-The sample included is a simple FlashDevelop project which uses a library item as base MovieClip to create a TextureAtlas at runtime.
+The sample included is a simple FlashDevelop project which uses a library item as base MovieClip to create a TextureAtlas and some Bitmap Fonts at runtime.
 If you plan to use it, you need to add the Classpaths of your copy of the starling framework and of this extension (dynamicTextureAtlasGenerator).
 You should also link the sample swc to your project to be able to use the assets inside of it.
 #### Requirements ####